semaphoreci/book-cicd-docker-kubernetes/chapters/07-tutorial-deployment.md

 ![Deploy block](./figures/05-sem-stable-deploy-block.png)

+Good!
 We’re done with the release pipeline.

 ### 4.7.2 Releasing the Canary